GeoffDownes/Resi_SilviScanStudy/README.md

 # Resi_SilviScanStudy

-THis Repo contains the intial text, datat sets and analysis code used in the manuscript submitted to the journal Forests as part of a Special Interest edition "SI: Recent Advances in Nondestructive Evaluation of Wood: In-Forest Wood Quality Assessments" guest edited by Xiping Wang, Research Forest Products Technologist
+THis Repo contains the intial text, datata sets and analysis code used in the manuscript submitted to the journal Forests in May 2022 as part of a Special Interest edition "SI: Recent Advances in Nondestructive Evaluation of Wood: In-Forest Wood Quality Assessments" guest edited by Xiping Wang, Research Forest Products Technologist
 Forest Service, Forest Products Laboratory.

+*Journal*: [Forests] IF: 2.221 (ISSN 1999-4907)

+*Special Issue*: Recent Advances in Nondestructive Evaluation of Wood: In-Forest Wood Quality Assessment

+*Guest Editor*: Dr. Xiping Wang

+*Submission deadline*: 20 July 2022

 The title of the submitted version is "A comparison of radial wood property variation in Pinus radiata between an IML PD-400 ‘Resi’ instrument and increment cores analysed by SilviScan".